-The top 15 tags on your game determine the tag pages that your game can appear on.
+The top 20 tags on your game determine the tag pages and similar browse views that your game can appear on.

-The top 15 tags applied to your game will impact which games Steam thinks are similar to yours.
+Where tags are applicable, the top 20 tags applied to your game will impact which games Steam thinks are similar to yours.
 Here the order is less important than the overlap between multiple tags.
 So if your game has "Open World" and "Fantasy", Steam will be more likely to recommend your game to players that have previously played games tagged with "Open World" and "Fantasy".
 The more tags that overlap, the stronger the correlation and recommendation is for that user.

-The recommendation engine also factors in less frequently used tags more than really common tags.
+Some of Steam's recommendation algorithms also factor in less-frequently used tags more than really common ones.
 So if you have "Action" applied to your game, it matters very little in how your game gets recommended because so many other games have "Action" applied to them.
 But if you have something like "Party-Based RPG" applied to your game, it has much more influence in matching up with other similar games because there aren't as many games tagged with that term.

 The "More Like This" section

 Similar to recommendations, Steam looks at the top 20 tags on your game to figure out which other game's pages yours should appear (and which other games should appear on your store page as similar).
 This is really helpful for players to compare similar games and also to be reassured that your game is similar to other games they might have enjoyed or are interested in.

 You'll also notice when using search within Steam there is a list of tags on the right-hand side that you can select from to narrow down the results.

 Tags and localization